cfengine/documentation/resources/additional-topics/itil.markdown

 # Service orientation and ITIL

 Why service and process orientation?
 What is ITIL trying to do?
-As we mentioned in the introduction, the `top down hierarchical' control view of human organization fell from favour in business research in the 1980s and service oriented autonomy was identified as a new paradigm for levelling organizations - getting rid of deep hierarchies that hinder communication and open up
+As we mentioned in the introduction, the `top down hierarchical` control view of human organization fell from favour in business research in the 1980s and service oriented autonomy was identified as a new paradigm for levelling organizations - getting rid of deep hierarchies that hinder communication and open up